jmrphy/media_civil_war/media_civil_war.md

 \onehalfspacing

+Many scholars of the modern nation-state have argued that by allowing political elites to communicate with subjects across large territories, the emergence of mass media technologies were a crucial condition for the emergence of the modern nation-state [@Anderson:1983vt; @Deutsch:1953ww].
+Within this tradition, contemporary political scientists often conceptualize mass media technologies as instruments which increase the state's "soft power" to induce loyalty and symbolic attachments [@NyeJr:1990hs,
+168-169; @Keohane:1998hj; @nye2004soft, 47-48].
+Issuing from this
-In a recent issue of *International Organization*, Camber Warren argues that the spread of mass media technologies throughout a particular country decreases the probability of observing civil war because mass media technologies increase state strength and therefore deter insurgencies.
-The reason that technologies such as televisions, radios, and newspapers enhance the state's strength is because they increase the state's normative influence and therefore its power to induce loyalty from citizens.
+perspective, one article from a recent issue of *International Organization* [@Camber:2013ul] argues that precisely by increasing the state's communicative power, mass media deter potential insurgencies and therefore decrease the probability of civil war onset.

+According to Warren, the reason that technologies such as televisions, radios, and newspapers enhance the state's strength is because they increase the state's normative influence and therefore its power to induce loyalty from citizens.
 More specifically, mass media technologies increase this "soft power" of the state in two ways.

 First, mass media technologies lower the costs of communication in general, for states as well as insurgents.
 Second, however,mass media